-A contract asset is recognised where the Group recorded revenue for fulfilment of a contractual performance obligation before the customer paid consideration or before the requirements for billing which is presented as accrued revenue from network installation service and accrued revenue from network rendering service in the statement of financial position.
+A contract asset is recognised where the Group recorded revenue for fulfilment of a contractual performance obligation before the customer paid consideration or before the requirements for billing which is presented as accrued revenue in the statement of financial position.

-A contract liability is recognised when the customer paid consideration or a receivable from the customer that is due before the Group fulfilled a contractual performance obligation which is presented as advance received from customers under construction contracts and advance received from long-term network installation service in the statement of financial position.
+A contract liability is recognised when the customer paid consideration or a receivable from the customer that is due before the Group fulfilled a contractual performance obligation which is presented as advance received from customers under construction contracts and advance received from service in the statement of financial position.